Swing Trading Strategies in Forex that Work

 Day traders move in and out of the Forex market multiple times in one day, while swing traders can hold their positions for as long as a few weeks.
 The two styles suit different traders, because of the difference in available capital, free time, market hours etc.

-Day trading strategies are more suited for traders who want a quick compounding of gains.
-Day traders tend to close all trades at the end of a single day.
-Hence, each new day they aim to start with a clean slate to limit their exposure to weekend and overnight moves.
+Day trading strategies are more suited for traders who hope for a quick compounding of gains.
+Day traders tend to close all trades at the end of the trading day.
+Hence, each day they aim to start with a clean slate to limit their exposure to weekend and overnight moves.

 Deciding between the two styles depends on what type of a trader you are looking to become.
 Both swing traders and day traders seek to make a profit, but the difference lies in style, working methods as well as expected proficiency.